Policies

 Unofficial Withdrawals

 • Financial aid is available to eligible students who enroll at the institution for a specific period and for a specific number of courses.
-Students who stop attending classes as reported by the faculty will have financial aid adjusted to reflect the student's unofficial withdrawal from classes.
+If faculty report that a student has stopped attending, the student’s financial aid will be adjusted for an unofficial withdrawal.

 Per 34 C.F.R.
 600.9(a) and 34 C.F.R.
 668.43(b), students enrolled in classes at the Community College of Allegheny County should attempt to resolve any academic issues or complaints through the college's standard procedure for filing academic grievances.
-If the issue is not or cannot be resolved after all internal procedures have been exhausted, the student may file a complaint with the state of residence or the Middle States Commission on Higher Education (the college's primary accrediting agency).
-This is in compliance with the Federal Department of Education's State Authorization Regulations.
+If the issue cannot be resolved through CCAC’s process, students may file a complaint with their home state or with the Middle States Commission on Higher Education (the college's primary accrediting agency).
+This is in compliance with the federal Department of Education's State Authorization Regulations.

-To file a complaint with the state of Pennsylvania, please submit a completed Higher Education Complaint Form to:
+To file a complaint with Pennsylvania, submit a completed Higher Education Complaint Form to:

 Bureau of Postsecondary and Adult Education